Having an eye examination at home

 What to expect

-Before your appointment, it’s a good idea to have ready on your table your current glasses, a list of your medicines, any hospital or optician letters and proof of your benefits.
+Before your appointment, it’s a good idea to have to hand your current glasses, a list of your medicines, any hospital or optometrist letters and proof of the benefits you receive.

 During your eye examination you can expect the optometrist to ask a lot of questions about your general health, lifestyle, the quality of your vision and any glasses you wear.
 This is called "taking a history".
-These questions are very important and help give the optometrist a background to your eye health and identify any possible problems.
+These questions and the answers you give are very important as they help provide the optometrist with background information on your eye health.
+This can help to identify any possible problems.

 The examination will take approximately 30 to 60 minutes and should include the following (the order may vary):